The Friendly Giant: Format

 The Friendly Giants model castle, used during the opening and closing sequence.

-The short, 15-minute show was perhaps most famous for its opening sequence.
-Each episode would begin with the camera panning to the right over a detailed model of part of a village, farm, harbor, city, and some other places as Friendly could be heard narrating and observing the goings-on in the land below.
-The pan would continue until it stops at the Giant's great big boot on the left coming into view at the edge of the valley and Friendly would ask the viewers to "Look up  ... waaaaay up!" and the Giant would thus invite everyone to come visit his castle, telling them that he will meet them there after letting the drawbridge down and opening the front doors.
-The traditional tune "Early One Morning" would then be heard being played on harp and recorder, while the camera slowly zoomed into a model of the Giant's castle, the drawbridge slowly dropped down, and the medieval inward-swinging double doors that say "Friendly Giant" opened wide in welcome as promised.
-Once inside, the Friendly Giant would put out three miniature chairs in front of the fireplace for his viewers beside his feet (with only his feet and hands visible), saying, "Here we are inside, here's one little chair for one of you, and a bigger chair for two more to curl up in, and for someone who likes to rock, a rocking chair in the middle."
-Then the camera would tilt up, as the Giant gave his iconic invitation to "Now, look up, waaaaaay up, and I'll call Rusty ...
-Rusty?" to which he would then summon his friend, Rusty the Rooster.
-Typically, Jerome the Giraffe would visit, poking his head in through a high window after being whistled for by Friendly.
-Rusty the Rooster, who lived in a book bag hanging on the wall by the window, would emerge and produce, from the bag, books to be read and other props, some seemingly larger than could fit in the bag.
+The 15-minute show was perhaps most famous for its opening sequence.
+Each episode begins with the camera panning to the right over a detailed model of part of a village, farm, harbor, city, and some other places as Friendly (portrayed by Bob Homme) is heard narrating and observing the land below.
+The pan continues until it stops at the Giant's great big boot on the left coming into view at the edge of the valley.
+Friendly asks the viewers to "Look up  ... waaaaay up!" and the Giant invites everyone to come visit his castle, telling them that he will meet them there after going in the back door in order to let the drawbridge down and open the front doors.
+The traditional tune "Early One Morning" is heard on harp and recorder.
+While the camera slowly zooms into a model of the Giant's castle, the drawbridge slowly drops down, and the medieval inward-swinging double doors that say "Friendly Giant" open wide in welcome.

+Inside, the Friendly Giant lays out three miniature chairs in front of the fireplace for his viewers beside his feet.
+Then the camera tilts up as the Giant summons his friend Rusty the Rooster (performed by Rod Coneybeare).
+Typically, Jerome the Giraffe (also performed by Rod Coneybeare) visits, poking his head in through a high window after being whistled for by Friendly.
+Rusty the Rooster, who lives in a bookbag, would emerge with books to be read and other props, some seemingly larger than could fit in the bag.

-The rest of the show focused on gentle, humorous chat between Friendly, Rusty, and Jerome, followed by a story or a musical performance.
-When extra instrumentation was needed, a pair of otherwise silent puppet cats and raccoons and a rooster—Angie and Fiddle, the Jazz Cats and Patty and Polly, the Raccoons with recorder and bassoon and Buster, a Rooster with electric bass guitar—joined in (puppeteered by Gustáv Hársfai (Sr.) and Linda Keogh (Jr).
+The rest of the show focuses on gentle, humorous chat between the characters, followed by a story or a musical performance.
+When extra instrumentation is needed, a pair of otherwise silent puppet cats and raccoons and a rooster—Angie and Fiddle, the Jazz Cats and Patty and Polly, the Raccoons with recorder and bassoon and Buster, a Rooster with electric bass guitar—join in (performed by Gustáv Hársfai Sr. and Linda Keogh Jr.).
 Music for the show was composed by the show's harpist, John Duncan.